 There is nothing like those sweet, juicy red tomatoes of summer.
-But what happens if your fruit persistently refuses to ripen all the way, resulting in yellow shoulder disorder.
+What happens if your fruit persistently refuses to ripen all the way though, resulting in yellow shoulder disorder?
 The fruit starts to turn the ripe color but may only get yellow at the top near the core.
 Yellow shoulder in tomatoes is a common problem.
-Before your tomato tops turn yellow, learn about controlling yellow shoulders for beautiful evenly ripe tomatoes.
+Before your tomato tops turn yellow, learn about controlling yellow shoulders for beautiful, evenly ripe tomatoes.

 Yellow Shoulder Disorder

 Yellow or green tomato shoulders are the result of high heat.
 The shoulder of a tomato is that soft rounded area at the top that borders the stem scar.
 When it fails to color, the tomato isn’t as visually appealing and lacks flavor and vitamins in that area.
 This is not a failure to ripen but an interior problem with the tissues.

 Yellow shoulder in tomatoes can also be caused by seeds susceptible to the disease, low levels of potassium in soil, and alkaline pH levels.
 When tomato tops turn yellow instead of red or orange, check for these possible causes and see what you can do to minimize the problem by the next year.

 Rotate your tomato crops and perform a soil test before planting.
 Ensure that the pH is between 6.0 and 6.8.
 The soil should also contain a ratio of 3 percent of potassium by dry matter.
 You must increase potassium levels before fruit is more than 1 inch (2.5 cm.) across otherwise, it won’t help.